-They may run out of gas pretty quickly and that leaves them defenseless against a better conditioned Thai fighter.
+They may run out of gas pretty quickly and that leaves them defenseless against better conditioned Thai fighter.

 No throws and no clinch game.
-Those techniques are crucial when you fight in a short distance.
-Neck wrestling is very useful to control your opponent and to employ some devastating knee strikes and elbow strikes to the head.
+Those techniques are crucial when you fight at a short distance.
+Neck wrestling is very useful for controlling your opponent and employing some devastating knee strikes and elbow strikes to the head.

 Less strict Muay Thai rules allow for much more comprehensive training, which in turn makes Muaythai practitioners more durable, more versatile, and more complete fighters.